 Common Use Cases

-Rightsizing Kubernetes node groups based on actual pod resource utilization to reduce compute costs.
+Rightsizing Kubernetes node groups based on actual pod resource use to reduce compute costs.

 Purchasing reserved instances for baseline database and application workloads with predictable usage patterns.